rust-lang/rustc-dev-guide/src/query.md

 #### Query structs and descriptions

 For each query, the `rustc_queries` macro will generate a "query struct" named after the query.
-This struct is a kind of a place-holder describing the query.
+This struct is a kind of placeholder describing the query.
 Each query struct implements the [`self::config::QueryConfig`][QueryConfig] trait, which has associated types for the key/value of that particular query.
 Basically the code generated looks something